LitsonRMS/php-dev-image/README.md

 ## 💻 Usage

-The application directory should be bound as a volume to the `/application` directory inside the container.
+The default work directory in the image is `/application`, your application's folder should be bound to this directory in the container.

 ### Docker Compose Example With Nginx